limmlingg/BusTimeBot/README.md

 ## Acknowledgments

-* Telegram for allowing us to develop bots for their platform
+* Telegram for allowing me to develop bots for their platform
 * My friends who gave me inspiration for this bot
 * Authors of the libraries that I have used for making this bot possible